-The ability of the Company to remain liquid is dependent on the capital, which has been provided and secured by the assets of the Company, being repaid in the scheduled manner.
-Servicing of the debt facilities described below consumes the vast majority of the net cash flows from operating activities.
+Servicing of the debt facility described below consumes the vast majority of the net cash flows from operating activities.
 Full or partial demands for repayment of capital represent the primary liquidity risk for the Group and Company.
-The Group and Company do not have any undrawn financing facilities and, as all assets are already pledged, access to additional facilities would be challenging.
+The Group and Company do not have any undrawn financing facilities and, as all assets are already pledged, access to additional facilities would be challenging